 That means it can be easier to prove liability.
 You must still, however, prove that someone was negligent somewhere along the way.

 Negligence is essential to injury lawsuits.
 It’s the concept around which they revolve—the ability to demonstrate that someone else’s irresponsible actions or lack thereof caused your injury.
 There are three elements to proving negligence.

 The first is that the defendant actually owed you the aforementioned duty of care.
 With public transportation companies, this is established by common carrier law.
 The second of these is that the company violated their responsibility by acting irresponsibly, and the third is that these actions were the cause of your injury.

 Consider the case where you’re on a bus and standing up.
 Suddenly and out of nowhere, a dog dashes into the street right in front of the bus, something the driver never could’ve seen coming.
 He brake-slams to avoid hitting the dog and you fall and get hurt.
 It’s unlikely you can claim the driver of the bus was negligent.
 If, however, the bus driver was eating and drinking while talking to another passenger and wasn’t paying attention at the time, negligence could well come into play.

 The problem many people face when trying to sue a transportation agency is that many of them are under the auspices of local or regional government agencies, and government agencies enjoy immunity against many types of prosecution, or at the very least, cap limits on settlements.
 When you can sue, there are specific and strict requirements you have to follow.

-That’s why when you’re hurt on public transit your best bet is to seek the services of a qualified West Virginia personal injury lawyer like the attorneys at Bell Law Firm.
+That’s why when you’re hurt on public transit your best bet is to seek the services of a qualified West Virginia personal injury lawyer like the attorneys at Stewart Bell, PLLC.
 Get in touch with us today for more information and to discover how we can get you justice.